Staff

 Her academic background and research cover cyberlaw, cybercrime and other forms of transnational crime, transnational security, and the legal, political, social, cultural, and economic impact of digital technology.
 She is the author of numerous peer-reviewed academic journal articles (in, for example, Journal of Cyber Policy, European Journal of Criminology, Information & Communications Technology Law, International Journal of Evidence and Proof, and International Data Privacy Law, among other journals) and books, including Real Criminology (Oxford University Press, forthcoming), Cybercriminology (Oxford University Press, 2017); Computer Forensics: Cybercriminals, Laws, and Evidence (now in its second edition; Jones and Bartlett, 2015); Transnational Security(CRC Press, 2015); CRC Press Terrorism Reader (CRC Press, 2014); and Counterterrorism (Jones and Bartlett, 2013), among other publications.

-She is the Director and Principal Investigator (PI) of a National Institute of Justice grant (app. $600,000) and two Bureau of Justice Assistance awards (totaling more than $1.6 million).
-She is also the co-PI on two NSF grants focused on improving cyberinfrastructure at the college and enhancing institutional cybersecurity research talent (app. $400,000).
+She served as the Director and Principal Investigator (PI) for federal (U.S. Bureau of Justice Assistance) and congressional awards of approximately $6,000,000.
+She has also served as the Director and PI of a National Institute of Justice grant (app. $600,000) and a co-PI on two NSF grants focused on improving cyberinfrastructure at the college and enhancing institutional cybersecurity research talent (app. $400,000).
 Dr. Maras serves as a subject matter expert and consultant on cybercrime and cyber organized crime for UNODC.

 Prior to her academic post, she served in the U.S. Navy for approximately seven years gaining significant experience in security, international investigations, and law enforcement from her posts as a Navy Law Enforcement Specialist and Command Investigator.
 During the early stages of her military career, she worked as an Electronics and Calibration Technician.